bilalq/eight-bit-color-picker/README.md

 it will comply with whatever module loading system you're using.
 If you're not using one, it will expose a global called `EightBitColorPicker`.

+If you're using Angular, there is
+[a directive](https://github.com/bilalq/ng8BitColorPicker) that builds on top of this that you can use.

 Install
 -------
 You can of course go through the old-school copy/pasta routine, but here's the